Movin' Out (Brian's Song): Plot

 When Brian does not tell Jillian that Stewie is helping with the rent, Stewie quickly gets in the way of Brian and Jillian's happiness living together.
 After arguing with Brian one night while he is having sex with Jillian, Stewie reveals that he is paying half the rent, prompting Brian to admit he never wanted to move in with Jillian at all.
-Heartbroken, Jillian leaves Brian, who blames Stewie for ruining the relationship until Stewie tells him it is himself that ruined the relationship due to his initial unwillingness to move in with Jillian.
+Heartbroken, Jillian leaves Brian, who blames Stewie for ruining the relationship until Stewie tells him it is himself that ruined the relationship due to his initial unwillingness to commit to Jillian.
 After many failed attempts to lift a saddened Brian's spirits, Stewie convinces Brian to try to get Jillian back.
 Brian goes to her apartment and asks her to take him back, only to find that she is on a date with Mayor West, who comforted her following their argument and is now living with her.
-As the two go their separate ways, Brian moves back in with the Griffins, where he manages to move on with his life.
+As the two go their separate ways, Brian moves back in with the Griffins.

 Meanwhile, Meg is given a job at a local convenience store.
 Meg is extremely happy with her job and she decides to help Chris get a job there, too.
 Chris immediately becomes friends with the store owner, Carl, and he is given a large promotion which Carl originally promised to Meg.
-When Meg takes issue with this, she is fired.
-Lois, to whom Meg has told of her plight, explains the situation to Chris and tells him to stand up for Meg by getting her job back.
-Chris is able to do this after bribing Carl by withholding his opinions of movies he and Carl normally discuss until Carl re-hires her.
-Meg, in turn, rejects working at the store again, as she only had Chris get her job back to see if he would stand up for her.
+When Meg takes issue with this, she is fired, and tells Lois of her plight.
+Lois explains the situation to Chris and tells him to stand up for Meg by getting her job back, which he does by threatening to withhold his opinions of movies he and Carl normally discuss until Carl re-hires her.
+Meg, in turn, rejects working at the store again, but thanks Chris for standing up for her.

-Another subplot involved Glenn Quagmire raping Marge Simpson, then murdering the rest of The Simpsons family in the DVD version.